Culture of the United States: Fashion and dress

-Fashion in the United States is eclectic and predominantly informal.
-While the diverse cultural roots of Americans are reflected in their clothing, particularly those of recent immigrants, cowboy hats and boots, and leather motorcycle jackets are emblematic of specifically-American styles.

 Blue jeans were popularized as work clothes in the 1850s by merchant Levi Strauss, a German-Jewish immigrant in San Francisco, and adopted by many American teenagers a century later.
 They are worn in every state by people of all ages and social classes.
 Along with mass-marketed informal wear in general, blue jeans are arguably one of US culture's primary contributions to global fashion.

-Though the informal dress is more common, certain professionals, such as bankers and lawyers, traditionally dress formally for work, and some occasions, such as weddings, funerals, dances, and some parties, typically call for formal wear.

-Some cities and regions have specialties in certain areas.
-For example, Miami for swimwear, Boston and the general New England area for formal menswear, Los Angeles for casual attire and womenswear, and cities like Seattle and Portland for eco-conscious fashion.
-Chicago is known for its sportswear, and is the premier fashion destination in the middle American market.
-Dallas, Houston, Austin, Nashville, and Atlanta are big markets for the fast fashion and cosmetics industries, alongside having their own distinct fashion sense that mainly incorporates cowboy boots and workwear, greater usage of makeup, lighter colors and pastels, “college prep” style, sandals, bigger hairstyles, and thinner, airier fabrics due to the heat and humidity of the region.
+The annual Met Gala in Manhattan is known worldwide as "fashion's biggest night".

 The nuclear family and family structure

 Family arrangements in the United States reflect the nature of contemporary American society.
 The classic nuclear family is a man and a woman, united in marriage, with one or more biological children.
 Today, a person may grow up in a single-parent family, go on to marry and live in a childfree couple arrangement, then get divorced, live as a single for a couple of years, remarry, have children and live in a nuclear family arrangement.